GoogleCloudPlatform/cluster-toolkit/examples/README.md

 A tool called [Packer](https://packer.io) builds custom VM images by creating short-lived VMs, executing scripts on them, and saving the boot disk as an image that can be used by future VMs.
-The short-lived VM must operate in a network that

-* has outbound access to the internet for downloading software
+The short-lived VM typically operates in a network that has outbound access to the internet for downloading software.
-* has SSH access from the machine running Packer so that local files/scripts can be copied to the VM

-This deployment group creates such a network, while using [Cloud Nat][cloudnat] and [Identity-Aware Proxy (IAP)][iap] to allow outbound traffic and inbound SSH connections without exposing the machine to the internet on a public IP address.
+This deployment group creates a network using [Cloud Nat][cloudnat] and [Identity-Aware Proxy (IAP)][iap] to allow outbound traffic and inbound SSH connections without exposing the machine to the internet on a public IP address.

 [cloudnat]: https://cloud.google.com/nat/docs/overview